 The first category is applicable to all families who received a deduction for unreimbursed health and medical care and/or reasonable attendant care or auxiliary apparatus expenses based on their most recent income review prior to January 1, 2024.
 The family must receive phased-in relief if they are determined to be eligible as of January 1, 2024.
-These families will begin receiving a 24-month phased-in relief at their next annual or interim reexamination, whichever occurs first.
+These families will begin receiving a 24-month phased-in relief at their next annual or interim reexamination, whichever occurs first, after the date on which the PHA implements phased-in relief.